Four Yale-NUS College students in blue Yale-NUS College t-shirt lying on each other’s stomachs, forming a square, on a grass patch.

 Active Learning

-Another important aspect of the College’s educational experience was Active Learning.
+Another important aspect of the College’s educational experience was active learning.
 Class sizes were capped at 18 students, encouraging class interaction and discussion.

 That's obviously something that is unusual in Asia, but it seems to have caught on just fine here.